ecoin-project/ecoin-public/MARKET_REFERENCE.md

 with a recorded `fetched_at_utc` timestamp.

+The current `VIX` series is a mix of manual backfill and automated daily-close retrieval.

+Earlier rows may be marked as:

+- `manual backfill from ^VIX historical prices`

+Later automated rows may be marked as:

+- `cboe_daily_close_csv`

+with a recorded `fetched_at_utc` timestamp.

+For `VIX`, weekly observation dates may be mapped to the most recent prior trading-day close when the exact date is not a market session.

+This means that the `VIX` lane should be read as a market-stress / volatility reference aligned to the observation window, not necessarily as a same-calendar-day intraday measurement.

 ## Current reading

 - BTC remains relatively strong.
 - GOLD trends downward across the current window.
 - USDJPY trends upward, suggesting rising macro/currency pressure.
+- VIX rises sharply early and remains elevated relative to baseline, suggesting persistent market stress.
 - The market-reference lane currently shows divergence rather than synchronized movement.

 ## Working interpretation

 At the current stage, the three main outputs can be read together as follows: